mdn/content/files/en-us/web/api/fullscreen_api/index.md

 See the article [Guide to the Fullscreen API](/en-US/docs/Web/API/Fullscreen_API/Guide) for details on how to use the API.

 > **Note:** Support for this API varies somewhat across browsers, with many requiring vendor prefixes and/or not implementing the latest specification.
-See the {{anch("Browser compatibility")}} section below for details on support for this API.
+See the [Browser compatibility](#browser_compatibility) section below for details on support for this API.
 You may wish to consider using a library such as [Fscreen](https://github.com/rafrex/fscreen) for vendor agnostic access to the Fullscreen API.

 ## Interfaces